kchatsatourian/suppress/README.md

 ## 💻 Suppress

-Suppress is a simple RSS bot for Telegram written in Go.
+Suppress is a simple RSS application for Telegram written in Go.

 ## 📄 License